aksenia/test-datasets/README.md

 This branch contains test data to be used for automated testing with the [genomic-medicine-sweden/nallo](https://github.com/genomic-medicine-sweden/nallo) pipeline.

-All PRs require an approval from someone in the nallodev team before merging,
+All PRs require an approval from someone in the nallo-devs team before merging.

 ## Content of this repository